 Toward an Inclusive Framework

-Anne C. Bellows, Flavio L.S.
-Valente, Stefanie Lemke, and María Daniela Núñez Burbano de Lara (eds.)
+edited by Anne C. Bellows, Flavio L.S.
+Valente, Stefanie Lemke, and María Daniela Núñez Burbano de Lara, Routledge, 2016

 Reviewed by Emily Hillenbrand

 Gender, Nutrition, and the Human Right to Adequate Food seeks to answer the question, ‘why, when so many call for the inclusion of women and a gender perspective in food and nutrition security, is the food and nutrition security status of women and girls not improving?’ (p.
 2).
 The volume of essays introduces several critical feminist perspectives to the debates around food and nutrition security, employing a lens of social justice, and a feminist critique of the structural causes of global food insecurity, which is often treated as a technical problem – outdated modes of production, poor maternal nutrition knowledge, inefficient food distributions systems – rather than a human rights issue with political causes and political solutions.